Fenlon37/data-analytics-power-bi-report673/README.md

 The Data Category of the regions was also altered to reflect the contents (SC13).

 #### Report pages
-Initially a thin rectangle to reflect the navigation sidebar was added to the left of four report pages of *Executive Summary* *Customer Detail*, *Product Detail* and *Stores Map* (SC14).
+Initially a thin rectangle to reflect the navigation sidebar spanning the page height was added to the left the four report pages - *Executive Summary* *Customer Detail*, *Product Detail* and *Stores Map* (SC14).

 10. **Customer Detail**
 - Cards created (SC15), within shapes to show the number of Unique Customers and the Revenue per Customer (SC16, SC17).
 The *Total Customers* and *Revenue per Customer* measures are dragged into the fields of the selected card.
 The *Total Customers* title was then renamed to Unique Customers.
 - Two donut charts (SC18) were created to show the customers by country (SC19) and product category (SC20) respectively.
 - A line chart was created (SC21) outlining the number of unique customers across time with drill-down enabled to evaluate across the date hierarchy (Excluding Start of Week).
 Additionally a 10 year projection (SC22) and a trend line (SC23, SC24) was added to the chart.
-- A table outlines the top 20 customers by revenue (SC25) with conditional formatting used for determining the colour gradient of the data bars (SC26, SC27).
+- A table outlining the top 20 customers by revenue (SC25) was added, with conditional formatting used for determining the colour gradient of the data bars (SC26, SC27).
-- Cards added for the top customer name (SC28); their total orders; and the total revenue obtained from them (SC29).
+- Cards were added for the top customer name (SC28); their total orders; and the total revenue obtained from them (SC29).
-- Slicers added to enable manipulation of the dates (SC30, SC31).
+- Slicers have been added to enable manipulation of the dates, aiding the analysis of the trends over different time periods (SC30, SC31).

 11. **Executive Summary**
 - Cards added within shapes to show the *Total Revenue*, *Total Orders*, and *Total Profit* to an appropriate number of SF (SC32, SC33).